IFB-ElixirFr/IFB_Shiny_training/exercise1/README.md

         }
 ```

-14. Use gglot2 library: Now let us draw the graphs with ggplot2.
+14. Use the gglot2 library: Now let us draw the graphs with ggplot2.
 For
 this purpose, you must add require(ggplot2) on server side and change
 the render plot function call for histogram and boxplot.